Newsletter 16: Sunday 19 April 2026

 Exploring Anthroposophy

-Do you want to know more about the ideas of Rudolf Steiner that gave rise to Waldorf Steiner Education and Biodynamic agriculture and a number of other social impulses?
+Do you want to know more about the ideas of Rudolf Steiner that gave rise to Waldorf Steiner Education and the Threefold Social Order and a number of other social and practical impulses (medicine, health. agriculture, drama, eurythmy, etc.)?

 As one of the founding teachers of the Taikura High School, a Class teacher and international teacher educator, I would like to offer people who are curious an opportunity to ask questions, discuss and have conversations about Anthroposophy and its relevance today.

-Rudolf Steiner worked very intensively in the first quarter of the 20th century and many things have outwardly changed since, and humanity has evolved, but has also created some challenging social and global situations.
-Rudolf Steiner has interesting insights into the stages of human development in a lifetime but also socially.
+Rudolf Steiner worked very intensively in the first quarter of the 20th century.
+Many things have outwardly changed since, and humanity has evolved, but in the process has created some challenging social and global situations.
+Rudolf Steiner has interesting insights into the stages of human development in an individual lifetime, but also socially.
 Are they still relevant today?
 I think so.

 Before setting days or times – over which I can be quite flexible – can I hear from anyone interested what days/times work best for them and similarly what does not.